ZhongRuoyu/Brainfuck/README.md

 # Brainf\*ck

-This is a simple [Brainf\*ck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in C which supports error detection.
+This is a simple [Brainf\*ck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in C which can detect and locate runtime errors.

 ## The Language